Our Tree Management Unit is responsible for the pruning of all trees in public areas including parks and reserves, nature strips and street trees.

-Trees growing on public land that are growing too close to power lines can only be pruned by our staff or our contractors.
+Trees growing on public land that are growing too close to power lines can only be pruned by Council staff or our contractors.

 When we receive a complaint about trees and shrubs that encroach from private property we inspect the property.

-We will send a letter to the property owners if there is a breach involving overhanging foliage, followed by a 'Notice of Compliance' if the letter is not adhered to.
+We will send a 'Notice of Compliance' to the property owners if there is a breach involving overhanging foliage.

 Residents are responsible for trees and shrubs that encroach from their private land.
 If you require pruning works to be done you will need to engage a private company to complete the work.